 Here some ideas for things to do on a rainy day in Dublin that will appeal to the whole family, just in case you’re spending some time in Dublin and the weather isn’t so great.
 And the list also includes some indoor activities for kids in Dublin, too.

 Imaginosity Dublin’s Children’s Museum

 An interactive museum purely dedicated to under-nines, it certainly fires the imaginations of young minds through hands-on and engaging play.
 You’ll find heaps to do from being able to be a real mechanic in The Garage to meeting the Eco Badger on the Roof Terrace.
-There are also special areas for babies and toddlers.
+If you’re also looking for things to do in Dublin with toddlers, there are also special dedicated spaces for babies and toddlers.